vaibhawsingh/WIX/README.md

 	&lt;/Directory&gt;
   &lt;/Fragment&gt;
   </code></pre>
-  - If you want the cab file to be embeded inside the installer then add "EmbedCab = "yes"" in MediaTemplate Tag.
+  - If you want the cab file to be embeded inside the installer then add "**EmbedCab = "yes"**" in MediaTemplate Tag.
   <pre><code>
   &lt;MediaTemplate EmbedCab="yes"/&gt;
   </pre></code>
+  - Feature tag should contain those components and files which needs to be installed as one feature.
+All feature needs to be inside the Product Tag.

 ## 20. Custom Action in WIX ##
 * How to create Custom Action in C++